zambujo/temperature_trends/README.md

-# Exploring Temperature Data with Bash and Python (and R)
+# Exploring Temperature Data with Bash and Python

 <!-- badges: start -->